-A student is eligible to take a leave of absence once they have completed three consecutive terms.
-A leave of absence may span a maximum of 12 weeks.
-If there is an emergency situation within the student's first three terms, proper documentation must be submitted.
+A student is eligible to take a leave of absence once they have successfully completed three consecutive terms.
+In order to be granted a leave of absence, the student must be in good standing at the end of the term preceding the term for which he or she requests a leave of absence.
+Rosemead College defines good standing as having attended a minimum of 80% of classes and earned a passing grade on the midterm and final exams.
+If granted, a leave of absence may span a maximum of 12 weeks.
+If there is an emergency situation prior to the student completing three terms, proper documentation must be submitted.

-To request a leave of absence, a student must fill out and sign the Student's Leave of Absence Requests Form, which must be submitted to the Admissions Office.
+To request a leave of absence, a student must fill out and sign the Student's Leave of Absence Request Form, which must be submitted to the Admissions Office.
 The student must return to school by the anticipated return date, as stated on the Form.
 The school will contact the student on Leave of Absence one week prior to the expected return date to remind them of their return date.
 If the student does not return on the return date, the admissions office will contact the student and will send a Warning Notice.
 If the student has not reported to the school office after 15 days of the expected return date, the DSO will issue the Final Notice, and will update the student's status in the SEVIS system.